ashaduzzaman-sarker/ashaduzzaman-sarker.github.io/_pages/about.md

 Hello!
 This is Ashad...

 I am a passionate and technically skilled professional with a strong foundation in Artificial Intelligence, Data Science, and Machine Learning.
-My goal is to leverage my expertise in Large Language Models, Natural Language Processing, Computer Vision, and Multimodal Vision-Language Models to drive impactful solutions in the research field.
+My goal is to leverage my expertise in Large Language Models, Generative AI, Natural Language Processing, Computer Vision, and Multimodal Vision-Language Models to drive impactful solutions in the Artificial Intelligence research & application field.

 ## **Academic Background**